talkable/talkable-docs/source/android_sdk/integration/standalone.rst

 .. note::

-  Make sure you have at least one Live “SA” campaign with a specified `android-invite` tag or the tag you specified inside Talkable Site
+  Make sure you have at least one Live “SA” campaign inside Talkable Site with `android-invite` tag or the tag you specified

 Note that `customer` is empty, in this case user will see the :ref:`Advocate Signup Page <campaigns/views/affiliate_members_new>`, which is used to collect